 By-law Enforcement

-Municipal Law Enforcement/Property Standards Officers are working to serve the City of Brantford 7 days per week (including evening hours) to respond to complaints and conduct proactive inspections in public areas throughout the City.
+Municipal Law Enforcement/Property Standards Officers work to serve the City of Brantford 7 days per week (including evening hours) to respond to complaints and conduct proactive inspections in public areas throughout the city.
 The officers are identifiable by their City-issued uniform which includes a protective vest with the lettering “BY-LAW” on both the front and back.
 They also carry a badge and City-issued identification.
-The team is very approachable in nature so please feel encouraged to say “hello” when you see them on patrol!
+The team is very approachable so please feel free to say “hello” when you see them on patrol.

-Complaints regarding potential violations of the City of Brantford Municipal Code may be made by phone at 519-759-4150 (includes after hours answering service) or by email at bylaw@brantford.ca.
+Complaints regarding potential violations of the City of Brantford Municipal Code can be made by completing the City's Online By-law Complaint Form or by calling Customer Service at 519-759-4150.

 The Municipal Law Enforcement and Property Standards (By-Law) Team enforces the following chapters: